I hear you making all that noise about the world you want to see.

 A half-empty girl, don’t make me laugh, I’ll choke.

 I have to be honest though.
 I’m still that person who makes comparisons, and the past few months of 2019 did get a little suffocating for me.
-I was even looking at the accomplishments of celebrities and millionaires – in no way a fair comparison for myself – and I still felt like, “What have I done in ten years?” and felt empty about it.
+I was even looking at the accomplishments of celebrities and millionaires which was in no way a fair comparison for myself, yet I still kept wondering, “What have I done in ten years?” and felt empty about it.

 2019 has blessed me with plenty of beautiful people, memories, and opportunities and I couldn’t be more grateful for a year that let me sit back and try to figure myself out, but if you’ve been reading my posts, as you’ve known for the better part of this year, it’s hasn’t been the breeziest.

-You know, I’m sick of writing about that.
+You know, I’m sick of writing about stuff like that.

-I’m not feeling that pressure anymore.
+I’m not going to feel that pressure anymore.
 I just refuse.
 I’m going into this year low key.
 Not expecting anything.
 Working hard but not putting my hope into hopeless places.
 I refuse to feel the pressure.
 I just don’t care anymore.

-This pressure of trying to achieve your absolute best life by 25.
-No. Go at your own pace.
+This pressure of trying to achieve your absolute best life by twenty-five.
+No. What the fuck?
+Go at your own pace.
 This pressure of not being alone.
 What if I choose to?
 This pressure of trying to be better than everyone else.
 That never existed for me.
 I’m not taking any of that energy into this new decade with me.
 I can’t.
-I have literally just watched so much of my energy deplete and burn out … I don’t want to waste it anymore.
+I have literally just watched so much of my energy deplete and burn out, and I am tired of that .
+I don’t want to waste it anymore.

 You say “We gotta look on the bright side.”
 I say “Well maybe if you wanna go blind.”

 This pressure of always trying to stay happy.
 Doing that is hard work for me.
-I wish I was a naturally optimistic person.
-The truth is, I’m not.
+I wish I was a naturally optimistic person, but I’m not.
 It doesn’t matter what medicine I take or how much therapy I go to, I have to work hard at it and that’s fine.
-I think I’m getting better at it every day, but I used to wish SO BADLY that I was someone who could look at glasses half full.
+I think I’m getting better at it every day, but I used to wish so badly that I was someone who could look at glasses half full.
 I wished I could look at life like that.
-I wish I was rose-colored … but I’m not, and that pressure of trying to STAY happy all the time?
+I wish I was rose-colored, but I’m not, and that pressure of trying to stay happy all the time?
 That pressure of wishing I was someone else?
-Leaving that behind in the last decade, y’all.
+It’s toxic.
+Leaving that behind in the last decade.